yketa/active_work/README.md

 ## Requirements

 All code was developped and tested on 64-bit linux.
 C++ cloning scripts necessitate `OpenMP`.
-Python scripts are written for `python3.*`, import the `active_work` package which necessitates this directory to be added to the `$PYTHONPATH`, and rely on the following packages:
+Python scripts are written for `python3.*`, import the `active_work` package which necessitates the directory containing this repository to be added to the `$PYTHONPATH`, and rely on the following packages:

 - `matplotlib`: plotting,
 - `numpy`: mathematical functions and array manipulation,